aravindakr95/ios-cobsccomp182p-010/README.md

 # NIBM Events

-Share and communicate with bachelors while Events at NIBM
+Share and communicate with bachelors during a Event at NIBM.

-This application is used to build a application that simulates and allow students to manage and share Events at NIBM with other friends and staff.
+This application is used to simulates how students can manage and share a event at NIBM with other friends and staff.

 ## Technologies